milvus-io/milvus/docs/design_docs/milvus_create_collection_en.md

 ```

 1. When received the `CreateCollection` request, the `Proxy` would wrap this request into `CreateCollectionTask`, and pushes this task into `DdTaskQueue` queue.
-After that, `Proxy` would call method of `WatiToFinish`  to wait until the task is finished.
+After that, `Proxy` would call `WaitToFinish` method to wait until the task is finished.
 ```go
 type task interface {
 	TraceCtx() context.Context